Events & Performances

 This beloved Christmas Eve tradition lights up the heart and soul, as thousands of people stroll Canyon Road enjoying the farolitos (small, sand-filled bags with votive candles) and luminarias (bonfires).
 The joyous sounds of carols fill the air while friends and families greet each other.
 After experiencing the festivities on Canyon Road, please join the Inn of the Governors for our Mexican hot cocoa, cider, and cookie reception in the lobby for some Christmas Eve treats and warm hospitality.
 Christmas time in Santa Fe is often quite chilly, sometimes snowy-please bring warm clothes so you will be comfortable.

 El Rancho De Las Golondrinas

 El Rancho de las Golondrinas is a living history museum located on 200 acres in a rural farming valley just south of Santa Fe, New Mexico.
 The museum, dedicated to the history, heritage and culture of 18th and 19th century New Mexico, opened in 1972.
 Special festivals and weekend events offer visitors an in-depth look into the celebrations, music, dance and many other aspects of life in the Spanish, Mexican and Territorial periods of the Southwest.

 Rodeo de Santa Fe

-Rodeo de Santa Fe – the 67th Annual Rodeo de Santa Fe is in June of 2016.
+Rodeo de Santa Fe – the Annual Rodeo de Santa Fe is in June of each year.
 The Annual Rodeo de Santa Fe is sanctioned by the Professional Rodeo Cowboys Association (PRCA) so there are many names we will be seeing and hearing about in the world of Professional Rodeo.
 Rodeo de Santa Fe is fun for the entire family, with many events for the little ones!
-Buy Tickets Now!